garrandall/popular-music-data/tracks/road-less-traveled-lauren-alaina.md

 History gets made when you're acting a fool
 So don't hold it back and just run it
 Show what you got and just own it
 No, they can't tear you apart, no

 If you trust your rebel heart, ride it into battle Don't be afraid, take the road less traveled
 Wear out your boots and kick up the gravel
 Don't be afraid, take the road less traveled on
-Oh, ooh-whoa, oh, ooh-whoa
+Oh, oh-whoa, oh, oh-whoa
 Take the road less traveled on
-Oh, ooh-whoa, oh, ooh-whoa
+Oh, oh-whoa, oh, oh-whoa
 Take the road less traveled on

 Put your hands up, show me that you're one of a kind